 Finally, a candid conversation about periods.
 We get it.
 Periods are personal.
 Choosing empowerment over embarrassment, we’re here to give a real-life lesson on menstrual cycles and our bodies.
 And what better way to do that than from hearing stories about periods from our colleagues, friends and people we have met on this incredible journey.
+This is Alicia Mccarvell's story!
 So join us as we talk about- yep, you guessed it - periods. #leaveyourstain

 Who are you (we’d love to get to know you!) and what are your pronouns?

 My name is Alicia Mccarvell ( @aliciamccarvell ) - my pronouns are her/she.
 I am an east coaster with a big heart who is passionate about self-love.
 I believe life is best spent laughing with the people you love most, doing the things that make your heart full.

 I vividly remember learning about periods in school - but mostly I remember my friends getting their periods first and them telling me about it.
 I honestly think I learned more from those conversations than I did from my actual educational conversations.